 For more information on swimming pool fencing visit the Queensland Building and Construction Commission website.

-Dividing fences of individual allotments are controlled by the Queensland Dividing Fences Act 1953.
+Dividing fences of individual allotments are controlled by the Queensland Neighbourhood Disputes (Dividing Fences and Trees) Act 2011.

 Fences of less than two metres in height (above the level of ‘natural ground’) do not require council approval in most cases.

 The Queensland Government website has information about avoiding fence, tree and building disputes.

 Within the building permit process an owner builder is an owner of a property that takes on the responsibilities of the builder.
 To be an owner builder you need to meet a certain criteria and understand both your obligations and restrictions.